 As the practice owner, you should know which keywords are important in your market, which you rank for, and which ones you need to.
 Your SEO should not only be recommending the best keywords according to objective information, but they should also be making sure you’re in the loop on this.

 Question #5: How do I compare to my Competition in Google Maps and in Organic Search Rankings?

 Organic Search Rankings and Google My Business Rankings (often called the “3-pack”, “Maps”, or the “Snack Pack”) are 2 separate things that require 2 separate plans of attack.
 If this is not being considered, here’s your sign!
 (Yes, it is a comical reference).

 In addition, there are many objective factors that need to be considered when it comes to looking at your competition, and if you’re not being filled in on solid numbers and statistics, you should make an effort to get this information.

 Question #6: Can you provide reports that show my site’s progress?

 SEO is not an overnight thing.
-Results sometimes go backward in the first 3 months, but after the 4 month mark there are not many cases that shouldn’t show a steady forward progress in rankings and/or traffic.
+Results sometimes go backward at times, but after the 4-month mark there are not many cases that shouldn’t show steady forward progress in rankings and/or traffic.
 In many local SEO cases, I have been fortunate to obtain first page rankings in under 3 months.
-But for the competitive markets, it’s normally a long-haul kind of situation.
+But for the competitive markets, it can be a long-haul kind of situation.

 Click here for a FREE QUICK AUDIT from the author of this blog post.
 Find out in 10 minutes if your SEO is working.